Russula aeruginea: Description

+Similar species

+The very poisonous death cap can have a similar appearance, especially from above.

+Green specimens of R. xerampelina (the crab brittlegill) are similar, but always smell of cooked shellfish.
+R. grisea and R. parazurea are also similar.

 Habitat and distribution

-The fruit bodies of Russula aeruginea grow on the ground in woods, in troops in leaf litter or in grass.
+The fruit bodies grow on the ground in woods, in troops in leaf litter or in grass.
 It is ectomycorrhizal with birch, but also with found under conifers, particularly pine and spruce.
 It is widely distributed in northern temperate zones.
 Fruiting occurs from July to November in Europe, and in later summer to autumn in North America.
 The fungus is also found in East Africa.